solworktech/trackz/README.md

 ```sh
 systemctl enable devilspie2
 ```

+Debug and error messages will be written to `/var/log/devilspie2.log`.
+Be sure to check it if you're encountering unexpected behaviour.

 ### Note on running the service as a user that does not initiate an X session